IoannouAndreas/Car-Damage-Detection-Yolov11/README.md

-# Car Damage Detection and Recognition from Video Using Deep Learning
+# Car Damage Detection and Recognition App Using Deep Learning

 ## 📚 Thesis Project
 **Title:** Detection and Recognition of Car Damages from Video Using Deep Learning